 7. Norton Security and Antivirus

-This free app was able to detect 100% of all Android malware when benchmarked by AV-Test a couple of months ago.
+This free app from Norton was able to detect 100% of all Android malware when benchmarked by AV-Test a few months ago.
 The scanner is powered by Norton Mobile Insight and can detect viruses inside apps and files, then remove them automatically.

 Other useful security features include the ability to lock your phone via an SMS message, or if the SIM card is removed.
 You can also choose to remotely lock your device if it goes missing (or have it locked after 10 unsuccessful attempts to enter the passcode).